 However, they still need to ensure enough light to grow.
 If you are placing it in the living room, you should make sure to set the plant in a location where there are about 2-3 hours of natural light in the room.
 Or you should put the plant in the sun for 2-3 hours a week to let it grow naturally.

 ‘Strong’ light usually occurs in front of south-facing windows.
 Large windows on the east or west side are unobstructed.
 Small unobstructed east or west windows provide ‘medium’ light.
 The north window and those with glass provide only ‘low’ light.
 Your plants will only receive low light if they are more than 2 meters away from a window in any direction.
 In addition, many families also use more light emitted from lamps like sunlight so that the plants can photosynthesize like the outside environment, and the plants will grow better.

 Related Post: How to choose the best pot for Monstera: 5 tips to help you

 Make sure there is enough water for the plants

-The second factor to remember when caring for indoor Monstera when Monstera has black spots is the amount of water.
+The second factor to remember when caring for indoor Monstera is the amount of water.
 Usually, it would help if you did not overwater it.
 When you see the soil dry, then you should water it.
 In addition, when watering the plants, you should use a spray bottle.
-In the summer, you should spray it twice a day, once a day in the winter, to increase moisture, clean the leaves, benefit the plant’s photosynthesis, and make the leaves green.
+In the summer, you should spray it twice a day, and once a day in the winter, to increase moisture, clean the leaves, benefit the plant’s photosynthesis, and make the leaves green.

 Depending on the type of plant has different water tolerance, and the amount of water is also additional for Monstera to grow.
 You can choose the right one, and you can use pots with discs underneath for easy movement and good drainage, not leaking water into the house.